Living-with-machines/CensusGeocoder/README.md

 ## How historic-census-gb-geocoder works
 ### Overview
 ### Data Inputs
-This is a list and discription of the datasets you need to download and store in `data/input` in order to run the scripts correctly.
+This is a list and discription of the datasets you need to download and save locally in order to run the scripts correctly.
+Each section below describes the dataset, citation and copyright details, and how to set parameters in the relevant section of [input_config.yaml](inputs/input_config.yaml).

 #### Integrated Census Microdata (I-CeM)

-`data/input/census` contains the I-CeM census datasets, which are digitised individual-level 19th and early 20th century census data for Great Britain, covering England and Wales 1851-1911 (except 1871), and Scotland 1851-1901.
-There are 12 `.txt` files in total, each containing tab delimited census data.
-The filenames are comprised of either 'EW' or 'SCOT' to indicate 'England and Wales' or 'Scotland', followed by the year e.g. '1851'.
-So, `EW1851` is the 1851 census file for England & Wales.
+I-CeM census datasets, which are digitised individual-level 19th and early 20th century census data for Great Britain, covering England and Wales 1851-1911 (except 1871), and Scotland 1851-1901.
+They are 12 `.txt` files in total, each containing tab delimited census data.

 These files have been created by merging two versions of the I-CeM datasets together, which contain different types of information and have different access restrictions.
 You need both to perform geocoding on the full I-CeM dataset.
 There is an anonymised version ([SN 7481](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7481)) and a 'Names and Addresses - Special Licence' version ([SN 7856](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7856)).
 The anonymised version ([SN 7481](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7481)) is downloadable via the UKDS after signing up to their standard end user licence.
 The anonymised version does not contain individuals' names and addresses but contains a unique id `RecID` for each person that links them to their name and address held in the 'Special Licence' version ([SN 7856](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7856)).
 As its name suggests, access to the name and address data in I-CeM is by application for a special licence, which requires review by UKDS and the owners ([Findmypast/Brightsolid](https://www.findmypast.co.uk)) of the transcriptions on which I-CeM is based.